 Subverted in The Cleveland Show when Tim takes Cleveland in to meet his boss (who's hiring); the boss rather awkwardly expresses discomfort with Cleveland being black to Tim who's a talking bear.

 In Danny Phantom, most ghosts don't like humans and most humans are terrified of the ghosts.
 Danny being half-ghost makes it worst, as he's hated period by most ghosts he meets and his Alter Ego is feared and hated by most humans except his Secret Keeper friends/sister and the Alpha Bitch.
+It gets creepy when Danny hears about his parents discussing what to do with his alter ego's remains if they ever caught him.

 Although in the humans' case, it's somewhat justified.
 The majority of humanity's first experiences with ghosts stemmed from an attack by a group of Danny's enemies from the Ghost Zone.
 Until that point, it was the people that believed in them were the ones that were ridiculed.
 The reason Paulina was amongst the first to stop hating Danny was because Danny outright saved her life, at which point she started to idolize him.

-An episode of Dave The Barbarian had Dave, Fang, and Faffy believing that they'd found their true people (gorillas, monkeys, and lemons, respectively), and trying to integrate into their societies.
+An episode of Dave the Barbarian had Dave, Fang, and Faffy believing that they'd found their true people (gorillas, monkeys, and lemons, respectively), and trying to integrate into their societies.
 But at the end of the episode, their new surrogate families flip out when they discover that they're actually human, human, and dragon; the gorillas hate humans because of their pink ears, monkeys hate them both for their lack of tails, and the lemons think limbs in general are just plain obscene.
 When Dave tries to point out the silliness of this and that their companions in the lynch mob also have the traits they despise, they realize the truth of this and admit they shouldn't fight humans...
 Instead, they should fighteach other!

 The Big Bad of Dino Squad, Victor Veloci, a velociraptor who somehow gained human form, hates humans with a passion, believing them inferior to dinosaurs.
 His reason?
 Because dinosaurs have been around for millions of years, and humans for only a few thousand.
-And try not to think about the fact that he has human henchmen helping him in his plans to wipe out humanity.

 In Exo Squad, humans often call Neosapiens "sapes" or "neos".
 The Neosapiens themselves view themselves as the Superior Species, and thus call humans 'Terrans'.
 Neosapiens also show racism towards the Neo Warriors, General Shiva regards them, even the advanced, talking models, as simple animals.